How to Choose a CDL Training School near Woodland Wisconsin

 To operate commercial vehicles lawfully within the United States and Woodland WI, an operator needs to get a CDL (Commercial Driver’s License).
 The three license classes that one can qualify for are Class A, Class B and Class C. Since the subject of this article is how to select a truck driver school, we will highlight Class A and B licenses.
 What distinguishes each class of CDL is the type of vehicle that the driver can operate in addition to the GVWR (Gross Vehicle Weight Rating) or GCWR (Gross Combination Weight Rating).
 Following are brief explanations for the 2 classes.

 Class A CDL.
 A Class A Commercial Drivers License is required to drive any vehicle that has a GCWR of greater than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
 A few of the vehicles that drivers may be able to operate with Class A licenses are:

 - Class B and Class C Vehicles

 Class B CDL.
-A Class B CDL is needed to operate single vehicles having a GVWR of more than 26,000 lbs., or a GCWR of more than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
-Several of the vehicles that drivers may be qualified to operate with Class B licenses are:
+A Class B Commercial Drivers License is needed to drive single vehicles having a GVWR of greater than 26,000 lbs., or a GCWR of greater than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
+A few of the vehicles that drivers may be qualified to operate with Class B licenses are:

 - Tractor Trailers